magicandcode/electionday/README.md

 Note that you need to be inside the project repo root dir.
 This will create the database and populate it with your data.

-#### Windows
+### Virtual Environment - Windows
 Create virtual environment:
 ```
 python -m venv venv
 ```
 > If you get an error saying you don't have permission, make sure there is no `venv` dir already.
-This error seems to occur even if you've removed a previour virtual environemnt dir so update the Explorer window and make sure `.\venv` doesn't exist before you start searching for another solution.
+This error may occur even if you've removed a previous virtual environemnt directory so update the Explorer window or run `dir` to make sure `venv` doesn't exist before you start searching for another solution.

 Once you've created your virtual environment you need to activate it.
 Depending on which shell you're using the command differs slightly.

 #### Cmd
 ```
-.\venv\Scripts\activate.bat
+venv\Scripts\activate.bat
 ```

 #### Powershell
 ```
-.\venv\Scripts\activate.ps1
+venv\Scripts\activate.ps1
 ```
 You should now see `(venv)` in the prompt.
-Once you've activated your virtual environemnt you install the application and its dependencies using Pip:
+Once you've activated your virtual environment you install the application and its dependencies using Pip:
 ```
 pip install -e .